 You might like to read this helpful post Putting Away Christmas With Next Year In Mind.
 It’s full of smart ideas!

-Way before blogs and Pinterest and Instagram I read woman’s magazines.
+Way before blogs, Pinterest and, Instagram I read woman’s magazines.
 And you know, if you read them too, that January is all about getting our homes in shape!

-And these posts came from decades of finding the best practices in maintaining a clean and tidy home.
+And these posts came from decades of finding the best practices for maintaining a clean and tidy home.

 Here are just a few tidbits of fabulously helpful info you will find…

-I like to go to every room in our home and sit for a while looking at everything in that room with fresh eyes.
-And I make a list of the things I might want to change or move around or get rid of.
+I like to go to every room in our home and sit for a while, looking at everything in that room with fresh eyes.
+I make a list of the things I might want to change, move around, or get rid of.

-I was sitting in our living room with a pen and paper and decided that the clock above the white buffet needed to be retired.
+Last year, I sat in our living room with a pen and paper and decided that the clock above the white buffet needed to be retired.
 I found this clock a decade ago at Kohl’s on a super sale.
 It had a brown face that I painted and has lived above the buffet ever since we moved here.

 I love January for moving around our furnishing and refreshing our home with a few new things.